Yes, Diarrhea Affects Your Sex Life

 "Having IBS or other GI disorders can impact your intimate relationships because it demands a disclosure of your illness," Nguyen explained.
 "Doing so is very vulnerable, and it has implications for how you feel about yourself."

 Communication is essential, but it's not all on you

 Conditions that cause chronic diarrhea and other complications are, to say the least, not fun.
-But just as there are treatment options, there are ways of navigating relationships and intimacy—first and foremost, communicating.
+But just as there are treatment options, there are ways of navigating relationships and sex—first and foremost, communicating.

 "How are you supposed to have fulfilling, meaningful relationships unless you can feel comfortable in your own skin and be able to communicate about it?"
 Omprakash asked.

 Depending on your level of comfort with your intimate partner, you can talk about symptoms or the need for recovery time, then share intimacy in ways that don't hurt or aren't dangerous.
 This conversation might sound like, "Let me recover from surgery, but let's do some foreplay."